Karim Lesina was appointed Executive Vice President, Chief External Affairs Officer, Millicom in October 2020.

-Karim Lesina was appointed Senior Vice President, International External & Regulatory Affairs, AT&T Services Inc. in 2018.
-He previously held the position of Vice President of AT&T, covering International External Affairs for the European Union, Caribbean, Central and Latin America Regions and was in charge of Trans-Atlantic Relations.
+Mr Lesina was previously Senior Vice President, International External & Regulatory Affairs, AT&T Services Inc. from 2018 until October 2020.
+He has also held the position of Vice President of AT&T, covering International External Affairs for the European Union, Caribbean, Central and Latin America Regions and was in charge of Trans-Atlantic Relations.
 In this role he led AT&T’s advocacy in those regions.

 In addition to developing and implementing market access strategies to enable AT&T’s global expansion to satisfy customer needs, responsibilities for Mr Lesina included ensuring compliance with international telecom regulations, and advocacy on a wide range of policy matters related to the stable growth, innovation and investment by the information and communications technology sector.

-Mr Lesina is based in AT&T’s Washington DC office.
+Mr Lesina was based in AT&T’s Washington DC office.
 He is an active member in several industry and community organizations, including current service as: Vice Chair of the Board of the American Chamber of Commerce to the EU and Chair of the Presidency Group of the American Chamber of Commerce to the EU.
-He is a Board Member of the International Institute of Communications, the European Internet Foundation, of the Transatlantic Business Council, of the EU Brazil Association, of AHCIET and member of the GSMA Chief Regulatory Officer Group for Central and Latin America.
-He also represents AT&T in different associations such as ETNO, TPN, WEF, etc.
+He is a Board Member of the European Internet Foundation, of the Transatlantic Business Council, of the EU Brazil Association, of AHCIET and member of the GSMA Chief Regulatory Officer Group for Central and Latin America.

 Prior to joining AT&T, Mr Lesina held senior positions with another leading US-headquartered ICT company (Intel Corporation), and a number of leading public affairs agencies in Brussels.
 Mr Lesina also recently joined the Advisory Council of the “Global Free Speech and the Internet” of the Media Institute.